Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark

 The main limitations that we identified for the GNS are the requirement to use a fixed simulation step (equal to the training simulation step) and the performance degradation on out-of-training data distribution scenarios (as demonstrated in \fref{fig:energy_conservation}).

-The first constraint is solely due to the fact that the network has to learn to predict sheet crossings, which implicitly forces it to know what is the simulation step.
-If one wishes to train a single model for different simulation steps, it would be necessary to provide $\Delta t$ as an input to the network (in the GNS the time step only appears explicitly in the ODE integrator).
+The first constraint arises because the network has to learn to predict sheet crossings, which implicitly forces it to know what is the simulation step.
+To train a single model for different simulation steps, it would be necessary to provide $\Delta t$ as an input to the network (in the GNS the time step only appears explicitly in the ODE integrator).
 Alternatively, as we have shown, different models can be trained, one per $\Delta t$.
 As long as enough training data is provided and the model architecture is scaled accordingly (e.g.~by increasing the number of message passing steps for larger $\Delta t$ or connecting the $n^{\text{th}}$-closest neighbors) there is no limitation on the time step which can be used to train the model.
+In contrast, the crossing correction algorithm in the SM requires that $\Delta t \leq \pi / 2~\omega_p^{-1}$ (more details in~\ref{app:sheetmodel}).

-Regarding the second constraint, note that the GNS still performs better than the sheet model at equivalent simulation steps for out-of-training distribution $v_{th}$ values.
-Additionally, high-fidelity simulations for larger values of $v_{th}$ can be generated in order to fine-tune or retrain models for a broader dynamic range.
+Regarding the second constraint, high-fidelity simulations for larger values of $v_{th}$ can be generated in order to fine-tune or retrain models for a broader dynamic range (while scaling the graph connectivity accordingly).
+These training simulations should be produced for larger system sizes, to ensure that sheets cross multiple neighboring sheets (and not their periodic versions) during the time step to be used for the GNS.
+Only by doing this can the GNS learn to correctly model the dynamics of sheets that cross a large number of neighbors.
+It is also important to highlight that, if provided with a representative set of crossings, the GNS learns a better crossing correction routine than the synchronous sheet model which is limited to the equivalent number of neighbors (GNS \textit{vs.} MSM in \fref{fig:energy_conservation_comparison}).

-\section{Recovering Known Kinetic Plasma Processes}
+\section{Recovering known kinetic plasma processes}